ByLife/Automatic-ECommerce/README.md

 ## Introduction

-Project for school using PHP & Javascript with HTML5 + CSS3.
+Project using PHP & Javascript with HTML5 + CSS3.
 This project consist of a website for a business that sell VPS servers, the project is named Cursa.

 Everything has been made from scratch, the website is not using any framework or CMS.